mmessmore/barenotes/README.md

 `notes` commands out there.

 ## Usage

+If you run `messynotes init`, it will create the scaffolding for a project and prompt you to save the configuration for it.

 You probably want to have at least a `~/.messynotes.yaml` config file setting the root directory of your hugo repo.
 That makes it so you don't have to `cd`